nextgenusfs/amptk/README.md

 You can assign taxonomy to your OTUs using UFITS, either using UTAX from USEARCH8.1 or using usearch_global.
 The databases require some initial setup before you can use the `ufits taxonomy` command.
 The following will get you setup with the UNITE database:

 ```
-ufits install --install_unite -f GTGARTCATCGAATCTTTG -r TCCTCCGCTTATTGATATGC
+ufits install --install_unite
 ```

 This commands will download the newest UNITE curated ITS databases.
-It will first download the UNITE curated general release, reformat the UNITE headers to be compatible with UTAX classifier training, trim the data to correspond to the primers you used to generate your amplicons, i.e. ITS2 via fTIS7/ITS4, and then finally will train the UTAX classifier with these data.
+It will first download the UNITE curated general release, reformat the UNITE headers to be compatible with UTAX classifier training, trim the data for Full length, ITS1, and ITS2 regions, and then finally will train the UTAX classifier with these data.
 The script will then download the UNTIE+INSD database, reformat taxonomy in headers and then create a USEARCH database.
 The resulting databases are stored in the `DB` folder of the `ufits` directory and are given the names UTAX.udb and USEARCH.udb respectively.

 Issuing the `ufits taxonomy` command will inform you which databases have been properly configured as well as usage instructions:

 ```
 $ ufits taxonomy
 Usage:       ufits taxonomy <arguments>
-version:     0.2.6
+version:     0.2.8

 Description: Script maps OTUs to taxonomy information and can append to an OTU table (optional).
 By default the script
-             uses a hybrid approach, e.g. gets taxonomy information from UTAX as well as BLAST-like hits from the larger
+             uses a hybrid approach, e.g. gets taxonomy information from UTAX as well as global alignment hits from the larger
              UNITE-INSD database, and then parses both results to extract the most taxonomy information that it can at
              'trustable' levels.
 UTAX results are used if BLAST-like search pct identity is less than 97 pct.
 If pct identity
              is greater than 97 pct, the result with most taxonomy levels is retained.

 Arguments:   -i, --fasta         Input FASTA file (i.e. OTUs from ufits cluster) (Required)
              -o, --out           Base name for output file.
 Default: ufits-taxonomy.<method>.txt
              -m, --method        Taxonomy method.
-Default: hybrid [utax, usearch, hybrid]
+Default: hybrid [utax, usearch, hybrid, rdp, blast]
              --utax_db           UTAX formatted database.
-Default: UTAX.udb
+Default: ITS2.udb
+             --utax_cutoff       UTAX confidence value threshold.
+Default: 0.8 [0 to 0.9]
              --usearch_db        USEARCH formatted database.
 Default: USEARCH.udb
+             --usearch_cutoff    USEARCH threshold percent identity.
+Default 0.7
+             -r, --rdp           Path to RDP Classifier.
+Required if -m rdp
+             --rdp_db            RDP Classifer DB set. [fungalits_unite, fungalits_warcup. fungallsu, 16srrna]
+             --rdp_cutoff        RDP Classifer confidence value threshold.
+Default: 0.8 [0 to 1.0]
+             --local_blast       Local Blast database (full path) Default: NCBI remote nt database
              --append_taxonomy   OTU table to append taxonomy.
 Default: none
-             --utax_cutoff       UTAX confidence value cutoff.
-Default: 0.8 [0 to 0.9]
              -u, --usearch       USEARCH executable.
 Default: usearch8

 Databases Configured:
 DB_name       DB_type   FASTA originated from           Fwd Primer   Rev Primer   Records
+FULL.udb      utax      sh_dynamic_01.08.2015.fasta     ITS1-F       ITS4         40948
+ITS1.udb      utax      sh_dynamic_01.08.2015.fasta     ITS1-F       ITS2         40976
+ITS2.udb      utax      sh_dynamic_01.08.2015.fasta     fITS7        ITS4         42756
+LSU.udb       usearch   current_Fungi_unaligned.fa      None         None         108901
-USEARCH.udb     usearch    UNITE_public_01.08.2015.fasta GTGARTCATCGAATCTTTG   TCCTCCGCTTATTGATATGC     379612
+USEARCH.udb   usearch   UNITE_public_01.08.2015.fasta   None         None         475641
-UTAX.udb        utax       sh_dynamic_01.08.2015.fasta   GTGARTCATCGAATCTTTG   TCCTCCGCTTATTGATATGC     41151

 Written by Jon Palmer (2015) nextgenusfs@gmail.com
 ```

 And then you can use the `ufits taxonomy` command to assign taxonomy to your OTUs as well as append them to your OTU table as follows:

 ```
-ufits taxonomy -i data.filtered.otus.fa --append_taxonomy
+ufits taxonomy -i data.filtered.otus.fa -o output --append_taxonomy
 ```

 ####Summarizing the Taxonomy:####